pluralsight/guides/building-a-crud-interface-with-react-and-ruby-on-rails/article.md

 ```

-Now we’ll just pass the reference of the function in the parent component to the child component via props
+Now we’ll just pass the reference of the function in the parent component to the child component via `props` :

 _app/assets/javascripts/components/_\_all_\__items.js.jsx_
 ```javascript